onedata/onedata-deployments/README.md

 ### onezone.sh

-The `onezone.sh` is merely a wrapper for the docker-compose command that simplifies emergency passphrase management.
-The passphrase is expected in
+The `onezone.sh` is merely a wrapper for the docker-compose command that simplifies onepanel emergency passphrase management.
+The passphrase is stored in
 `data/secret/emergency-passphrase.txt` (relative to given deployment).
 Before deploying, you can put there an emergency passphrase of your choice.
-Otherwise, it will be generated.
-If installing using the graphical wizard, provide the same passphrase as in the file.
+Otherwise, it will be generated automatically.
+If installing using the graphical wizard, you will be prompted for the passphrase - provide the same as in the file.

 If you wish, you can simply use `docker-compose up -d`, but be aware of the following:
 * If you are installing using the graphical wizard, the emergency passphrase is not needed